Run a Node

 ./geth --datadir=./datamkdir data

-There is two main ways to sync a consensus node: from genesis, and from a checkpoint.
-It is safer and a considerably faster to sync from a checkpoint.
-When syncing from a checkpoint, the simplest is to connect to a checkpoint sync endpoint.
+There are two main ways to sync a consensus node: from genesis, and from a checkpoint.
+It is considerably faster to sync from a checkpoint.
 In the following examples, we'll use the checkpoint sync endpoint provided by Over Foundation.
-Navigate to your execution directory and run the following command to start your consensus node

 - Dolphin